What's causing inflation? One expert walks through some of the factors

 The war in Ukraine

-It's no secret that the war in Ukraine disrupted the supply chain for many other countries that relied on goods from that region of the world.
+It's no secret that the war in Ukraine disrupted the supply chain for many other countries that relied on goods from that region of the world, specifically wheat and fertilizer.

 Bivens said this impact had been felt by just about everyone.